jmcelroy5/Biking-Across-the-US/_posts/2014-05-13-high-climbs-and-high-culture.md

 ![alt text](http://i.imgur.com/wuwv929l.jpg)

 I had thought that looking for a host in Lexington was a shot in the dark, but little did I know I would end up with hosts that have become a regular stopover for cyclists, almost as much a fixture of the trail as the Cookie Lady!
-They are TransAmerican trail angels, and I will always consider my time with them as a highlight of my trip
+They are TransAmerican trail angels, and I will always consider my time with them as a highlight of my tri